hashicorp/packer/website/source/docs/provisioners/powershell.html.md

     "elevated_password": "{{.WinRMPassword}}",
     ```

--   `remote_path` (string) - The path where the script will be uploaded to in
+-   `remote_path` (string) - The path where the PowerShell script will be
-    the machine.
-This defaults to "c:/Windows/Temp/script.ps1".
-This value must
+    uploaded to within the target build machine.
+This defaults to
+    `C:/Windows/Temp/script-UUID.ps1` where UUID is replaced with a
+    dynamically generated string that uniquely identifies the script.

+    This setting allows users to override the default upload location.
+The
-    be a writable location and any parent directories must already exist.
+    value must be a writable location and any parent directories must
+    already exist.

 -   `remote_env_var_path` (string) - Environment variables required within
     the remote environment are uploaded within a PowerShell script and then